Fire Department

 Station 27- Totem Lake

-12127 NE 132nd St.
+12127 NE 132nd St

 Does the Fire Department offer CPR training to the public?

-The Kirkland Fire Department (KFD) is partnering with the Medic One Foundation (MOF) to provide free CPR classes beginning in February, 2024.
+The Kirkland Fire Department (KFD) is partnering with the Medic One Foundation to provide free CPR classes beginning in February, 2024.

 Does the Fire Department inspect or install car seats?